gpzhu/enmRoute/README.md

 pred1 <-rast(system.file("extdata", "WA.tif", package="enmRoute"))

 ################################## Note #####################################
-#### Currently, we us WGS 84, you may change coordinate system into equal area projection for below runing of optimization,
+#### Currently, we use WGS84, you may change coordinate system into a different equal area projection for the below running of optimization,
-#### But you have to thange it back to WGS84 below before get the route  ####
+#### But you have to change it back to WGS84 below before get the route  ####

 #### Threshold model prediction at the 10th training threshold, this threhold is highly conservative in estimating distribution ####
 pred2 <- thd(pred1 = pred1, points = occ, type = "p10", binary = TRUE)

 ## Alternatively, you can use other thresholds (e.g., mtp) to get binary prediction, see detail in thd function.
 ## rc <- thd(pred1 = pred1, points = occ, type = "mtp", binary = TRUE)
-## User may also chouse an arbitary threshold (here 388) that between 0-1000, see discussion on threshold in survey route optimization.
+## User may also choose an arbitary threshold (here 388) that is between 0-1000, see discussion on threshold in survey route optimization.
 ## rc <- thd(pred1 = pred1, threshold = 388, binary = TRUE)

 # Get the buffering of introducted distributional records, the buffering distance unit is meter.

 buf<- buf(obs = occ, b = 1000)

-## Preparing the candate polygons/pataches, candidate surveying patch/polygos from binary predictions and
+## Preparing the candate polygons/patches, candidate surveying patch/polygons from binary predictions and
-## the bufferrring of introduced distributional records.
+## the buffering of introduced distributional records.
 ## pred2: binary prediction, rast object.
-## obs: observed introduced distributional records, with two colum of longitude and latitude.
+## obs: observed introduced distributional records, with two column of longitude and latitude.
-## b: the buffering distance of observed recrods, unit is meter.
+## b: the buffering distance of observed records, unit is meter.
 can<-canD(pred2 = pred2, obs = occ, b = 1000)

 dim(can)
 # [1] 2517    4
-# There are 2517 pateches generated, this is too much for regular survey, we employ below 2 steps to optimize survey route.
+# There are 2517 patches generated, this is too much for regular survey, we employ below 2 steps to optimize the survey route.
 ###########################################################################################
-#### The 1th round prioritization ###
+#### The 1st round prioritization ###
 #### Ranking and prioritizing patches by removing tiny pieces (< 3km2), ####
 pp<-rankCI(pred1 = pred1, canD = can, p = 3)

-### These are patches that were reserved after 1th round optimization.
+### These are patches that were reserved after 1st round optimization.
 dim(pp)
 #> [1] 53  6